ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 # Twitch Chat Mimicker
-Twitch Chat Mimicker will automatically send emotes in your stead if a Twitch chatroom send a certain emote multiple times.
+Twitch Chat Mimicker will automatically send emotes in your stead if it detects that a Twitch chatroom sends a certain emote multiple times.

 ## Instructions